-There are many ways to pay for college at the University of Utah.
+discover the many ways to pay for college at the University of Utah

-Planning to pay for college is an important step.
 At the University of Utah, we understand the importance of making college affordable.
-With 71% of students receiving some form of financial aid, we want you to accomplish your goals with minimal debt.
-Whether you’re an aspiring business leader or future researcher, there are scholarships available to you.
+Over 71% of students receive some form of financial aid and we are dedicated to helping you achieve your academic goals with minimal debt.
+Whatever your academic aspirations, there are a number of university and college funding options available to you.

 This page is meant to be a resource in your college funding research.